- About Us

 4. Undergo a review by peers and colleagues, focused on the applicant’s reputation for ethical and competent representation in elder law and special needs planning matters.

-There are nearly 500 CELAs in the country, so not every community has even one person who has been certified.
+There are over 500 CELAs in the country, so not every community has even one person who has been certified.
 Your lawyer should be a CELA — it is your surest method of independently confirming that she (or he) is more than just qualified.
 After all, you deserve the best legal representation available.